Ameca, Jalisco: Climate

-Business and Economy
+Economy

 A large population of Ameca residents are engaged in commercial activities, agriculture and livestock.
 Several stand-out city industries include the production and engineering of sugar from a great number of resident sugar-cane plantations, the Coca-Cola Company distributor branch, and the feed industry.
 There is also great production in the businesses of bricks, tortillas, carpentry, bakeries, and saddlery.
 Ameca also has a large number of shops of various kinds, which are an important part of the economy.